cbcrg/tcoffee/docs/tcoffee_faq.rst

-Q: Can I align sequences Two or More Profiles?
+Q: Can I align sequences two or more profiles?
 ----------------------------------------------

-A: Yes, you, simply tag your profiles with the letter R and the program will treat them like standard sequences.
+A: Yes, you, simply tag your profiles with the letter R and the program will treat them like standard sequences:

 ::